rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 <!-- ======================================================================= -->
 ## multiset-of

-a homogenous multiset of values
+a homogenous multiset of elements

 * `V1 := < 1, 2, 3 >`
 * `V2 := < 'a', 'b', 'c' >`
-* a multiset may only contain values that have similar characteristics
+* a multiset may only contain elements that have similar characteristics
 * `isHomogenous(V)`, `isHom(V)` := true, if `V` is a homogenous multiset

-a heterogenous multiset of values
+a heterogenous multiset of elements

 * `V3 := < 1, 2.0, 0xab, 'a' >`
 * `V4 := < 1, 2.0, 0xab, 'a', "abc", {5} >`
-* a multiset may contain values that have distinct characteristics
+* a multiset may contain elements that have distinct characteristics
 * `isHeterogenous(V) := not isHom(V)`

 a multiset of X

 * `V := < vi | isX(vi) >`
-* all values `(vi in V)` have characteristic `X`
+* all elements `(vi in V)` have characteristic `X`
 * e.g. a multiset of numbers, characters, sets, etc.

-a multiset of atomic values
+a multiset of (atomic) values

 * `V := < vi | isAtomic(vi) >`
-* `V` contains primitive values only
+* `V` contains primitive/atomic elements only
 * no `vi` is complex - no strings, no sets, etc.
-* however, `V` is itself still a complex value
+* however, `V` itself is still a complex value
-* a set of atomic values is not necessarily homogenous
+* a multiset of atomic elements is not necessarily homogenous
+* e.g. `V := < 1, 'a', 0xff, ... >`

+Note that "a multiset of values" is used to refer to a multiset whose elements all are atomic.
+In contrary to that "a multiset of elements" does not allow to may any assumption with regards to the values it holds.

 <!-- ======================================================================= -->
 ## is-multiset

-* `isMultiSet(ms)` returns `true`, if value `ms` is a multiset of values
+* `isMultiSet(ms)` returns `true`, if value `ms` is a multiset of elements
 * i.e. `true` if `ms` has the characteristics of a multiset
 * `(is-multiset ms) := isMultiSet(ms)`